ieee-vgtc/ieeevis.org/year/2017/info/call-participation/posters-faq.md

 *Will posters be published/indexed through IEEE Xplore?*

 No, posters will **not** be published/indexed through IEEE Xplore.
 The aim of the VIS posters session is to highlight new work and work in progress.
-To ensure that authors can publish their finished work at conferences or in journals, the IEEE VIS posters session does not count as peer-reviewed publication.
+To ensure that authors can publish their finished work at conferences or in journals, poster summaries that are part of the IEEE VIS poster program are not considered to be peer-reviewed publications.
 This approach allows authors to fully re-use their material for publication of their finished work and avoids copyright issues with IEEE.

 *What are my responsibilities as a poster author?*